 The next stage was then to hydroseed the bank with native wildflowers and grasses, to help encourage biodiversity back into the area.

-After six months, we're delighted to see very limited regrowth of Himalayan balsam on the bank, and instead an appearance of a variety of native plant species.
+After six months, we were delighted to see very limited regrowth of Himalayan balsam on the bank, and instead an appearance of a variety of native plant species.

-This is in contrast with steeper areas of the bank that were left untreated, where Himalayan balsam is clearly visible.
+This was in contrast with steeper areas of the bank that were left untreated, where Himalayan balsam is clearly visible.

-The isolated regrowth of Himalayan balsam within the trial area can be easily maintained by mowing and removal by hand.
+The isolated regrowth of Himalayan balsam within the trial area was easily maintained by mowing and removal by hand.

 How you can join the fight against invasive non-native species (INNS)